firedev.com

 well, something along these lines at least.

-So I claim that I don’t need to inject dependencies for other ActiveRecord classes since they are not going to change.
-And if they will, my service will be obsolete anyway.
+So I claim that I don’t need to inject dependenices for other ActiveRecord classes since they are not going to change.
+And if they will mist likely my service will be deleted.
 Thus I can get rid of initialize.
-Of course, in more complex scenarios this is not the best way to go, but this is a simple query object.
-So for the sake of the refactoring experiment, this will do.
+Of course in more complex screnario this is not the best way to go, but this is a simple query object so for the sake of refactoring experiment I think this will pass.

 I think the rule of thumb here is similar to what Piotr is suggesting: